 It may be overwhelming to consider the impact our lives have on our reproductive health.
 The good news is that much of our daily routine can be modified to optimize for sperm improvement.
 While we can’t control the process of natural aging or our biological clocks, we can try our best to monitor what we come into contact with on a daily basis.
-Although infertility is not always treatable, there are numerous lifestyle habits and supplements that can be used to promote sperm health.
+Although fertility problems are not always treatable, there are numerous lifestyle choices and supplements that can be used to promote sperm health and sperm production.

-Lifestyle changes such as increased exercise and sleep can have a positive impact on both sperm quality and quantity.
-Additionally, cutting back on alcohol and drugs may increase testosterone production as well as the viability of sperm.
-Eliminating alcohol and drugs may also positively affect your sleep, exercise, and eating regimen, all of which are largely related to fertility and, more importantly, overall health.
+Lifestyle changes such as increased exercise and sleep can have a positive impact on both sperm quality and sperm count.
+Additionally, cutting back on alcohol consumption and drug use may increase testosterone production as well as the viability of healthy sperm.
+Eliminating alcohol and drugs may also positively affect your sleep, exercise, and eating regimen, all of which are largely related to male fertility and, more importantly, overall health.

-If you’re not getting adequate nutrients from your diet, it might be beneficial for you to invest in certain fertility-boosting supplements.
+If you’re not getting adequate nutrients or following a healthy diet, it might be beneficial for you to invest in certain fertility-boosting supplements.
 Vitamin C and E are both antioxidants that have been shown to effectively protect sperm from damage.
 Folate, a type of B-vitamin, plays a big role in the creation and development of sperm and may increase sperm concentration.
 In fact, the positive impact of Folate is shown to be even stronger when combined with Zinc, which has been referenced as one of the most significant supplements for male fertility.

-It’s important to note that these changes in lifestyle and supplement recommendations might not solve all of your reproductive or fertility issues.
-If you or your partner are experiencing continuous challenges, it’s a good idea to make an appointment with your doctor to discuss the best course of action.
+It’s important to note that these healthy lifestyle changes and supplement recommendations might not solve all of your reproductive or fertility issues.
+If you or your partner are experiencing continuous challenges, it’s a good idea to make an appointment with a fertility specialist to discuss the best course of action.

-In addition to lifestyle changes, there are measures that can be taken to analyze sperm health and proactively manage and preserve your fertility.
-However, any man who has gone to a clinic for a sperm analysis will tell you that the experience is less than ideal.
+In addition to healthy lifestyle changes, there are measures that can be taken to analyze sperm health and proactively manage and preserve your fertility.
+However, any man who has gone to a fertility clinic for a sperm analysis will tell you that the experience is less than ideal.
 The traditional process of testing and freezing your sperm is uncomfortable, inconvenient and expensive.
-Not only does it require making an appointment that likely falls in the middle of the day, but the idea of producing the sample in a small room with a stack of used magazines in emasculating and awkward.
+Not only does it require making an appointment that likely falls in the middle of the day, but the idea of producing and to ejaculate the sample in a small room with a stack of used magazines is emasculating and awkward.